-The EMP shall include details of how the Project Team or equipment operators may respond/manage abnormal conditions and reasonably foreseeable emergency situations.
+The EMP shall include details of how the Delivery Team or equipment operators may respond/manage abnormal conditions and reasonably foreseeable emergency situations.

-The Project Team shall consider the context of the organisation and project when producing the EMP.
-The Project Team should understand the needs and expectations of interested parties relevant to the project and which of these needs and expectations becomes its compliance obligations.
+The Delivery Team shall consider the context of the organisation and project when producing the EMP.
+The Delivery Team should understand the needs and expectations of interested parties relevant to the project and which of these needs and expectations becomes its compliance obligations.

 The EMP shall contain (where relevant to lifecycle stage):

 - Concept of use, operation and operating environment;